Honeymoon in Morocco:

 There is also a salon where he sells luxury pieces and perfumes.
 A few meters from the garden is the Yves Saint Laurent Museum, which would appeal to all fashionistas.
 It is a huge show hall where the designer’s most prominent creations are displayed: clothes, jewelry, accessories, and hats.
 Only the exhibits are lit in the hall, which is dark.
 It appears to be very trendy, but photography is not permitted.

 This is just a short trip across Morocco.
-There are coastal towns with scenic promenades, ski resorts, and vast metropolitan areas, to name a few.
-However, we suggest that you visit the areas where Aladdin and “1000 and One Night” come to life, where the streets recall the sultans, and the old medinas are always bustling with vendors and permeated with the scent of oriental sweets.
+There are coastal towns with scenic promenades, ski resorts, and vast metropolitan areas.
+However, we suggest that you visit the areas where Aladdin and “1000 and One Night” come to life, where the streets recall the Sultans, and the old medinas are always bustling with vendors and permeated with the scent of oriental sweets.
+Over all Marrakech is an ideal place to spend some days of your honeymoon in Morocco.

 Honeymoon in Morocco: go scuba diving: